You’ve probably seen Santa Claus; but have you ever seen the Easter Bunny?

 Where does one find inner renewal?
 Some look to friends or family.
 Counselors and self-help books provide coping skills.
 But maybe a look at the first Easter could also offer some clues.

 Nearly two millennia ago, a young Jewish leader fell into disfavor with established authorities.
 He was executed, declared dead, wrapped up like a mummy and placed in a tomb.
-A large stone was rolled against the tomb’s entrance and an elite unit of Roman soldiers guarded the tomb against grave robbers.
+A large stone was rolled against the tomb’s entrance and a crack unit of Roman soldiers guarded the tomb against grave robbers.

-Two days later, the stone was rolled away and the tomb was empty, but the grave clothes were still in place.
+Two days later, the stone was rolled away, the tomb was empty but the grave clothes were still in place.
 The man’s closest followers, most of whom had abandoned him during his trials, reported seeing him alive again.
 Many later died horrible deaths for telling people that their leader had risen from the dead.

-They had been transformed from the inside and it affected every facet of their lives, giving them inner strength, freedom from guilt, love for their enemies, and boldness to stand for what they believed was right.
-“If anyone is in Christ,” wrote one early believer, “he is a new creation; the old has gone, the new has come!”
+They had been transformed from the inside and it affected every facet of their lives, giving them inner strength, freedom from guilt, love for their enemies and boldness to stand for what they believed was right.
+“Anyone who belongs to Christ,” wrote one early believer, “has become a new person.
+The old life is gone; a new life has begun!”

 Sometimes life’s challenges can seem as scary as that huge hare seemed to me when I was a child.
 We don’t want to get near them.
 Yet that first Easter still offers hope.
 Maybe if Jesus really did come back from the dead, then people today can find inner renewal by knowing him personally.